Watch the Video

 During bear markets, investors who act on emotion typically sell their investments near market lows.
 Due to the losses incurred, investors may be reluctant to invest again when the market initially rebounds.
 They want more proof the rebound isn’t just a temporary bounce.
 As they wait on the sidelines, they miss out on the often steep bull market beginning.
 This mistake can be especially costly because investors often endure much of a downturn, and miss the initial rebound, which can help them recoup some of their losses—further detracting from their long-term returns.
 Missing this initial upswing can set you further back and may even prevent you from reaching your long-term financial goals.
 That’s one more reason why reacting emotionally to market developments can be costly in the long run.

 Investments come with many different risks.
 One of the most overlooked risks is the risk you don’t achieve the long-term growth you need to achieve your long-term goals.
-Missing the initial upswing can be costly and many investors don’t account for this cost.
+Missing the initial upswing in a bull market can be costly and many investors don’t account for this cost.
 It can severely increase your risk of missing out on the necessary growth needed to meet your long-term financial goals.

 At Fisher Investments, we help navigate capital markets for our clients and our dedicated Investment Counselors help answer client questions along the way.
 To learn more, download one of our guides or speak with one of our experienced professionals today.